laradock/laradock/docs/_settings/content/contributing/index.md

 ## Got a Question or Problem?

-If you have questions about how to use LaraDock, please direct your questions to the discussion on [Gitter](https://gitter.im/LaraDock/laradock).
+If you have questions about how to use Laradock, please direct your questions to the discussion on [Gitter](https://gitter.im/Laradock/laradock).
 If you believe your question could help others, then consider opening an [Issue](https://github.com/laradock/laradock/issues) (it will be labeled as Question).

 ## Found an Issue?
 If you find a bug in the source code or a mistake in the documentation, you can help us by